Many Renewalists say yes for prophecy. The biblical evidence favors them. Now what about prophets?

 2..
 Freer interpretation

 If an interpreter claims that prophets in congregations in the first-century churches differ from the foundation prophets in Eph.
 2:20 or 3:5, then those two verses do not exclude the prophets today.
 If one chooses the freer interpretation, the office of the prophet is still situated in a local church.
 His prophecies can be judged, just like anyone else’s prophecies can (and should) be judged.

 3..
 Differences between foundation prophets and church prophets

 The foundation prophets fulfilled their role in earliest Christianity.
 In contrast, if a prophet is someone who prophesies regularly, then the prophets mentioned in 1 Cor.
-14:29, 32, 37 fit in this category.
-They did not have authority to be part of the foundation stone, but they simply prophesied regularly and therefore can call themselves prophets.
+14:29, 32, 37 did not have authority to be part of the foundation stone, but they simply prophesied regularly but can call themselves prophets.
 Paul taught that people prophesy regularly as a gift, much like teachers teach and servants serve (Rom.
 12:6-7).
 Therefore, people who are gifted to prophesy regularly can call themselves prophets (1 Cor.
 14:29, 32, 37).
-All prophets prophesy, but not all prophets laid the original foundation.
+All prophets prophesy, but not all prophets laid the original foundation of doctrine.

 The foundation prophets are first-tier prophets, and the congregational prophets are second tier.
 Also, 1 Cor.
-12:28 opens the door to the latter group.
+12:28 (God placed in the churches first apostles, second prophets, third teachers) opens the door to the congregational or church prophets.